ZejunMa/zejunma.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a first year master student in Computer Science at Johns Hopkins University.
-He received his Bachelor’s degree in Computer Science from South China University of Technology, where I worked on deep generative models and computer vision.
+I received his Bachelor’s degree in Computer Science from South China University of Technology, where I worked on deep generative models and computer vision.
 My current research focuses on 3D reconstruction.

-Outside of research, I enjoy xxx.
-I am a member of xxx.